css-materials/course-site/content/syllabus/lecture4-exploratory-data-analysis/index.md

 ## Overview

 * Define Exploratory Data Analysis (EDA)
-* Demonstrate types of graphs useful for EDA and how to interpret them
 * Match appropriate graph types with variable types
 * Define and use factors in R